-- 48.1.1 Nominal salary is the annual salary rate of a Member engaged in full-time employment with the University, excluding any stipends, allowances, or awards.
-The salaries of Members employed on a full-time basis for less than an academic year shall be pro-rated on the basis of their nominal salary. - Floors and ceilings for the nominal salaries for each of the academic ranks (Lecturer, Assistant Professor, Associate Professor, and Professor) and floors and ceilings for each of the Librarian ranks (Librarian I, II, III, and IV) and floors and ceilings for each of the levels of Senior Laboratory Instructor (SLI I, II, III) will be established as described in Appendix 48.A.
-Normally, no nominal salary at any rank shall exceed the ceiling, nor be below the floor, except that salaries already above the ceiling shall not be adjusted downwards.
-The parties recognize and accept that market conditions may arise which require the University, on application by a member or member designate, to offer a stipend in excess of the applicable nominal salary, called a "Market Differential", in order to maintain the viability of a Program.
-The Market Differential shall be agreed upon by the Provost and the member or member designate in conformity with the terms of the University's Market Differential Policy ("Policy"), as amended from time to time.
-The Policy does not form part of this collective agreement.
-The amount of any market differential granted by the Provost will be stated and identified as such in a letter from the Provost to the Member or Member designate.
-A market differential may be reduced in conformity with the provisions of the Policy. - 48.1.3 Adjustments to nominal salary shall normally take effect on July 1 of each year. - 48.1.4 Except where fixed elsewhere in this Agreement, the nominal salary at appointment shall be determined by the Dean or University Librarian, in negotiation with the employee and, in the case of Faculty Members, upon recommendation by the appropriate Program Chair(s).
-The determination of this salary shall be according to the criteria of Article 48.1.2, it being understood such criteria include market differentials. - When a Member's initial nominal salary upon appointment is greater than the value of four (4) Career Development Increments (CDIs) above the floor for the rank, the awarding of subsequent CDIs in accordance with Article 21 will have an annual value of one (1) until the Member reaches the ceiling for that rank. - 48.1.6 Except in accordance with the provisions of Articles 48.1.8 and 48.1.10, total increase to the nominal salary of each Member shall be the sum of: - (a) Career Development Increment (CDI); - (b) adjustments resulting from changes to scale or GWI; and - (c) anomaly adjustment (Article 49). - 48.1.7 Except where fixed elsewhere in this Agreement, a CDI shall be awarded annually for satisfactory performance of a Member's responsibilities.
+- 48.1.1 Nominal salary is the annual salary rate of a Member engaged in full-time employment with the University, including CDIs for merit and excluding any stipends, allowances, or other awards.
+The salaries of Members employed on a full-time basis for less than an academic year shall be pro-rated on the basis of their nominal salary. - 48.1.2 Floors and ceilings for the nominal salaries for each of the academic ranks (Lecturer, Assistant Professor, Associate Professor, and Professor) and floors and ceilings for each of the Librarian ranks (Librarian I, II, III, and IV) and floors and ceilings for each of the levels of Senior Instructor (I, II, III) and Senior Laboratory Instructor (SLI I, II, III, IV) will be established as set out in Appendix 48A.
+Normally, no nominal salary at any rank or level shall exceed the ceiling, nor be below the floor, except that salaries already above the ceiling shall not be adjusted downwards. - 48.1.3 Adjustments to nominal salary shall normally take effect on July 1 each year. - 48.1.4 Except where fixed elsewhere in this Agreement, the nominal salary at appointment shall be at a rank and CDI determined by the Dean or University Librarian, in negotiation with the employee and, in the case of Faculty Members, upon recommendation by the appropriate Program Chair(s).
+The determination of this salary shall be according to the criteria of Articles 48.1, 13.5, 15.1.4, 16.3.1 and 16A.3.1 and shall be stated in the letter of appointment. - 48.1.5 Members with Regular Term appointments shall negotiate their base salary at the time of appointment.
+However, such salaries should be commensurate with the salaries of those Members with similar qualifications, who hold Tenured or Tenure-track appointments, and must be consistent with the CDIs, floor and ceiling amounts given in Appendix 48A.
+At the start of the second (2nd) and each subsequent year of a multi-year Regular Term appointment, the salary increment shall be determined in the same manner as it is determined for Tenured and Tenure-track Faculty Members. - 48.1.6 Except in accordance with the provisions of Articles 48.1.7 and 48.1.9, total increase to the nominal salary of each Member shall be the sum of: - (a) Career Development Increment (CDI); - (b) Performance Pay Increments (PPIs); - (c) adjustments resulting from changes to scale or GWI; and - (d) anomaly adjustment (Article 49). - 48.1.7 Except where fixed elsewhere in this Agreement, a CDI shall be awarded annually for satisfactory performance of a Member's responsibilities.
 The decision to award or withhold a CDI shall be made per Article 21.
-The actual amount of the CDI shall be according to the tables in Appendices 48B, 48C, 48D and Article 48.1.5.
-For the duration of this Agreement, a CDI unit shall be one thousand one hundred eleven dollars (\$1,111). - 48.1.8 Upon promotion, a Member's nominal salary shall be adjusted on July 1 by the greater or: - (a) the floor for the new rank on July 1 as in Appendix 48A, or
+The actual amount of the CDI shall be according to Appendix 48A - 48.1.8 A Member's base salary shall not exceed the ceiling of their current rank.
+Upon promotion, a Member's nominal salary shall be adjusted on July 1 to the greater of: - (a) the floor of the new rank on July 1 as in Appendix 48A, or - (b) the CDI in the new rank which is at least one CDI larger at the new rank than the current salary. - 48.1.9 If the initial appointment of a Member is made in the period January 1 through June 30, the Member shall not receive a CDI on the July 1 immediately following the date of appointment.